Ghulam Muhammad Mahar Medical College: Admission

 A student is eligible to apply after a Higher Secondary School Certificate (HSSC)/ A Level/ any other Equivalent examination.
-Candidates are selected by a rigorous admission process that includes a competitive centralized Medical College Admission Test (MDCAT) conducted by NTS annually.
+Candidates are selected by a rigorous admission process that includes a competitive centralized National Medical and Dental College Admission Test (MDCAT) conducted by NTS annually.
 Merit is determined by the marks obtained on the MDCAT, HSSC/ A Level/ Equivalent examination and SSC/ O Level/ Equivalent examination.